forfudan/MojoMiji/src/docs/move/examples.md

-# From Python to Mojo
+# Convert Python code into Mojo

 In this chapter, we will look at some simple examples of Python and Mojo code.
 The goal is to help you have a image of how Mojo looks like and how it is similar to or different from Python.